 It is important to communicate the four main outcomes of social selling.
 They are:

 - Thought leadership.
 Buyers choose sales rep that add value and insight.

 - Brand.
-Build over time as trusted expert and knowledgeable.
+Build it over time so you become a trusted expert and are knowledgeable in certain topics.

 - Business conversations, not sales pitches.
 People don’t trust companies who cold call and are perceived as “spammy.”

 Companies that provide value and insights are winning their customers or clients over.
 According to Corporate Visions, 74 percent of buyers choose the sales rep that was first to bring value and insight and according to Forrester, 82 percent of buyers viewed at least five pieces of content from the winning vendor.
 Check out these 107 mind-blowing sales stats.

 Research has shown the sales person who uses social selling performs better than the sales person who doesn’t.
 According to LinkedIn, social sellers create 45 percent more opportunities; social sellers are 51 percent more likely to achieve quota and 78 percent of social sellers outsell peers who don’t use social media.

 Now that you understand the value and outcomes of social selling, let’s talk about how you should begin.

 2. Start Small With a Pilot to Get C-Suite Buy-In